 Anaemia

 When people think of anaemia, they usually think of low iron and that is indeed the main form of anaemia.
 But it is not the only one.
-You can be anaemic because of low iron, low folate (folic acid), low B12 and other forms such as as pernicious anaemia (a lack of intrinsic factor), sickle cell, aplastic etc. For this page, we will focus on the most common ones I get asked about: iron, B12 and folate.
+You can be anaemic because of low iron, low folate (folic acid), low B12 and other forms such as as pernicious anaemia (a lack of intrinsic factor), sickle cell, aplastic etc. You can also have low ferritin, but iron looks OK – that might be an early warning sign.

 Essentially, you make red blood cells with lots of haemoglobin in them to carry oxygen around the body.
 You need iron, folate and B12 to make that happen.
 In anaemia, you might not make enough red blood cells in the bone marrow, your body might be breaking them down too early or you might have a lot of blood loss – as with heavy periods or a slow, but chronic blood loss from a gut inflammatory disorder, gum infection or whatever.
 Some people don’t have the ability to use the B12 properly – and that is pernicious anaemia.